 V.C.
-Program Evaluation and Improvement V.C.1.
+Program Evaluation and Improvement

+V.C.1.
 The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
 (Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one post-doctoral fellow.
 V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) acting as an advisor to the program director, through program oversight; (Core) V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; (Core) V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, (Core) V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims.
 (Core)

-Background and Intent: In order to achieve its mission and train quality specialists, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
+Background and Intent: In order tTo achieve its mission and educate and train quality specialists, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
 Performance of post-doctoral fellows and faculty members is a reflection of program quality, and can use metrics that reflect the goals that a program has set for itself.
 The Program Evaluation Committee utilizes outcome parameters and other data to assess the program's progress toward achievement of its goals and aims.
+The Program Evaluation Committee advises the program director through program oversight.